Fixing Startup problems

 Not an add-in?
 It may be a (hidden) workbook causing trouble then.

-Check workbooks that load at startup.
+Workbooks that load at startup.

-- Open them one by one (in Excel) and find the one with the error;
+- Open them one by one (in Excel) and find the one with the error

 - Move the others back.